How does Chinese New Year affect the markets?

 However, as it is based on the lunar calendar (rather than the Gregorian one used by the West) the date of Chinese New Year differs annually – usually falling between 21 January and 20 February.

-While the public holiday is officially only seven days long, and the festival formally culminates on day 15, with an event known as the Lantern Festival, most Chinese take the majority (if not all) of their annual holiday over this time, meaning people can be off work from two weeks before the start of the event, and return weeks after it has ended.
-This means the country, and practically all of its industries, can shut down for three, possibily even four weeks overall.
+While the public holiday is officially only seven days long, and the festival formally culminates on day 15, with an event known as the Lantern Festival, most Chinese take the majority (if not all) of their annual holiday over this time, often as block leaves.
+This means that people can be off work from two weeks before the start of the event, and return weeks after it has ended.
+The country, and practically all of its industries, can shut down for three, possibly even four weeks overall.